Schwaguy/como-map/README.txt

 1.2.3 - Added ability to override Auto-Center when showing Info Box 1.2.4 - Added formatPhoneLink() function so plugin can be used separate from Como Themes 1.2.5 - Removed errant Google API Key
+1.2.6 - Part 1 of moving to new repository
+1.2.7 - Part 2 of moving to new repository